Eugene Hackmann: Biography

-Hackmann was born in 1793 in Wasloutz, in present-day Ukraine, into a Romanian peasant family originally from the Hotin region.
+Hackmann was born in 1793 in Wasloutz, in present-day Ukraine, into a peasant family originally from the Hotin region.
 His surname derived from an ancestor who had held the title of hatman; as a patronymic, it was later adapted in Bukovina to “Hackmann” or “Hacman.”
 After completing secondary education, he attended the Theological School of Czernowitz and then the Faculty of Roman Catholic theology at the University of Vienna, graduating in 1823.
 During his student years, he taught the Romanian language to Archduke Ferdinand of Austria.

 In 1823, he took monastic vows, being ordained hierodeacon and later hieromonk at Dragomirna Monastery.
 He was appointed catechist at the Trivial School, and later professor of Biblical Studies at the Theological Institute of Czernowitz (1827–1835).

 In 1835, appointed by the Emperor, he became Orthodox Bishop of Bukovina.
 He promoted primary and confessional education, introducing Romanian as the language of instruction at the Theological Institute of Czernowitz in place of Latin, but opposing the adoption of the Latin alphabet.
 In 1837, he reopened Romanian primary schools; in 1848, he founded a Normal School in Czernowitz, though by 1869 such institutions were converted to state schools with German as the medium of instruction.
 In 1860, a high school was opened in Suceava.

 During his episcopate, the Holy Spirit Cathedral (1844–1864) and the Metropolitan Palace (1864–1882) in Czernowitz were built.
 As a deputy in the House of Lords, he supported establishing a university in Czernowitz.
 His authoritarian style, preference for the German language in administration, and support for the Ruthenians over Romanians alienated part of the clergy.
 He backed the Ruthenian cultural association Ruska Besida and regularly made donations to the poor.